Tayside Meal Mobs: Consequences

-Six individuals were charged with offences relating to the riot.
+Eleven people were prosecuted at the High Court in Edinburgh in March 1773, though only two, Malcolm Cameron and Peter Tosh appeared in court, with James Boswell among the advocates appearing for the defence.
+These defendants were acquitted.
+In a second trial, six individuals were charged with offences relating to the riot.
 Five men (including three weavers) fled Dundee into the countryside.
-One man, a sailor, connected to a ship in the harbour stayed to stand trial.
+One man, a sailor named Richard Robertson, connected to a ship in the harbour stayed to stand trial, again defended by Boswell.
 He was sentenced to transportation to Botany Bay for life, with the first seven years to be in hard labour.